 An artifact repository is a database for storing binaries.
 Additionally, test data and libraries can be stored on it as well.
-Whereas source code repository is meant to store human readable files, an artifact repository stores machine files.
+Whereas a source code repository is meant to store human readable files, an artifact repository stores machine files.

 Principles of Continuous Integration encourage developers to push code to the main line frequently.
 Each push triggers a build, which results in a binary getting generated.
 Depending on the size of the project, the artifact repo could end with thousands of binaries.

 Binary management can be cumbersome; with thousands of binaries, which one should the release manager choose to push into production?
 Believe me, this is an undesirable task.
-To the release manager's aid, an artifact repository help big time.
+To the release manager's aid, an artifact repository helps big time.